-NAA Inspectors Training Course - Aeromedical Reqs & Auditing
+EASA Inspectors Training course – Aeromedical Reqs & Auditing

-Authorities, industry, aeromedical examiners and pilots will be faced and challenged with new medical requirements.
+Authorities, industry, aeromedical examiners on the one and pilots, ATCOs and other applicants on the other hand are faced and challenged with the pertinent medical requirements.
 Furthermore, general practitioners and occupational health practitioners will be authorized to examine a part of flight personnel as well.
 The requirements are basis for all those in aviation medicine throughout Europe.
 Expertise in aviation medicine and in the new provisions will be critical to operate correctly in the field of aviation medicine and contribute to aviation safety.

 The background of the actual and future provisions, an outline of the underlying physiological and biological aspects of aviation medicine and associated disciplines is given.
 All relevant aspects of aviation medicine, human factors and operational aspects in licensing, administration and clinical work of licensing authorities, AeMCs and AMEs are covered in depth.
 Furthermore, the course provides the opportunity to fulfill the requirements for refresher training for AMEs and the training requirements for transition from other certification systems to those that are applicable now and in the future.